-The charge will apply to the maximum rate of energy exported - measured in kW - above the basic export level during the solar soak period each month, i.e., between 10am and 2pm.
+The export charge will apply to the level of energy - measured in kWh - exported above the basic export level during the solar soak period each month, i.e., between 10am and 2pm.

 The export reward will apply to the level of energy - measured in kWh - exported during the peak import period, i.e., 4pm to 8pm in the evenings.